ljonesdesign/INLS161-2021-spring/docs/01-basics.md

 > **You:** (thinking over your posts...)
 Google Achieving Quantum Supremacy.....

+#### Other Things

-Or maybe you notice something that inspires you to build a project, or pursue a particular job, or a Masters' Degree, or Doctorate Degree.
+Or maybe you notice something that inspires you to build a project, or pursue a particular job, or an advanced degree.

 ## Professionalism
 VALUE ADDED ITEM | 5.5 points

-View these points as a gift&mdash;5.5 points earned just for doing what you should do anyway.

-Any concerns that I might have with professionalism will be handled with extreme sensitivity, care and confidentiality.
-You will have a chance to "resubmit" for these points, if adequate time is available to do so.
-There is no need to submit anything in assignment for professionalism points.

 [Characteristics of Professionalism](https://smallbusiness.chron.com/characteristics-professionalism-1209.html)

+View these points as a gift&mdash;5.5 points earned for doing what should expected.

+Everything in this class is about empowering you to meet the complex demands of these very challenging times.
+It is my desire to treat students positively, as much as possible, and be corrective and not punitive.
+I am pleased to say that it is very rare for UNC students to miss out on any professionalism points.

+The [Office of Student Conduct](https://studentconduct.unc.edu/honor-system) issues a NG (no grade) when a permanent grade is pending a judicial review by the Honor Court; therefore, all earned points can be viewed as professionalism grades in this situation.